From the archives: Why Des Moines has Beggars' Night

 In 1941, Des Moines traded in Halloween pranks for punchlines.
-For 77 years, the city has sent children out on Oct.
+For nearly eight decades, the city has sent children out on Oct.
 30 to chant "tricks-for-eats!" on the doorsteps of homeowners prepared for bad jokes and spooky puns.
 Let's make no bones about it (there's a spooky pun for you), this quirky tradition is unique to Des Moines.

 In the 1930s, a long list of teenaged-miscreants who had spent Halloween night soaping windows, setting fires and tossing bricks at homes was published every year in the Nov.
 1 newspaper.
 The height of Halloween pranking was in 1938, when Des Moines police reported an astounding 550 calls regarding vandalism.
 That's when Kathryn Krieg, who was the director of recreation for the Des Moines Playground Commission (now the Parks and Recreation Department) at the time, stepped in.